Frequently Asked Questions

 Are there any other Repair Clubs around?

-what is the Regis-Road-and-the-Rescued-from-Recycling-initiative ?
+what is the Regis Road Rescued from Recycling initiative ?

-An experimental programme where local residents arriving at the Recycling centre can donate unwanted items to Fixing Factory instead of sending for recycling (crushing, shredding and sending abroad for materials extraction)
+An experimental programme where local residents arriving at the Recycling centre can donate unwanted items to Fixing Factory instead of sending for recycling (crushing, shredding and sending abroad for materials extraction).

-We log, test and repair, and either sell or onward-donate items as appropriate
+We log, test and repair, and either sell or onward-donate items as appropriate.

 Are there any Hands-on workshops?

-We are developing a range of workshops to impart the fundamentals of electrical and electronics repair
+We are developing a range of workshops to impart the fundamentals of electrical and electronics repair.

-We are planning to adapt these for different audiences: our trainee fixers, curious members of the local communityand beyond, and also as an offer for workplace team outings/awaydays
+We are planning to adapt these for different audiences: our trainee fixers, curious members of the local community and beyond, and also as an offer for workplace team outings/away days.

 Current workshops starting in November:

-• The Toaster Teardown
+The Toaster Teardown

-A half day dive into the humble pop-up
+A half day dive into the humble pop-up toaster.
+From safety testing to opening the case and diagnosing common faults and failure points.

-• Close Up with a Remote
+Close Up with a Remote

-A one hour workshop taking you through the testing, dismantling, repair, cleaning a reassembly of a typical TV/AV remote control
+A one hour workshop taking you through the testing, dismantling, repair, cleaning a reassembly of a typical TV/AV remote control.

-We are also looking for suggestions for future hands-on workshops
+We are also looking for suggestions for future hands-on workshops.

 What are Community Fixing Sessions?